elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-4-troubleshoot-storage-performance-and-connectivity.md

 ---
 ### Identify logs used to troubleshoot storage issues

-/var/log/vmkernel.log &#8211; generic NMP messages, iSCSI and fibre channel messages, drivers and so on
+/var/log/vmkernel.log - generic NMP messages, iSCSI and fibre channel messages, drivers and so on
-/var/log/vmkwarning.log &#8211; generic storage messages, like disconnects
+/var/log/vmkwarning.log - generic storage messages, like disconnects
-/var/log/storagerm.log &#8211; If SIOC is enabled then all the logs regarding that will be here
+/var/log/storagerm.log - If SIOC is enabled then all the logs regarding that will be here

 ### Describe the attributes of the VMFS-5 file system

-From &#8220;<a href="http://www.vmware.com/files/pdf/vmfs-best-practices-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vmfs-best-practices-wp.pdf']);">VMware vSphere VMFS</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/vmfs-best-practices-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vmfs-best-practices-wp.pdf']);">VMware vSphere VMFS</a>":

 > **Features of VMFS **
 > The following technical features of VMFS are among those that make it suitable for use in a virtual environment: